BGP Port 179 Exploit Metasploit

 Once a router receives a keepalive message from a potential BGP neighbor, it transitions to the Connect state.
 The router attempts to establish a TCP connection with the neighboring router in this state.
 The Connect state lasts until the TCP connection setup is successful, after which the router moves to the OpenSent state.

-In the OpenSent state, the BGP router sends an Open message containing information about its capabilities and parameters to the neighboring router.
-The router waits for an Open message in response from the neighbor.
+In the OpenSent state, the BGP router sends a neighboring router an Open message containing information about its capabilities and parameters.
+The router waits for a response from the neighbor.
 If the received Open message is acceptable, the router moves to the OpenConfirm state.

 In the OpenConfirm state, BGP routers exchange Keepalive messages to confirm that the TCP connection works correctly.
 The routers also negotiate various BGP parameters during this state.
 Once both routers have confirmed the connection, they move to the Established state.